macsux/cfdotnetdebug/README.md

 # Debugging .NET apps on Cloud Foundry

+### These instructions are legacy - use the following guide going forward: https://dotnet-cookbook.cfapps.io/core/remote-debug/

 The following is a guide on how to debug .NET Core applications on Cloud Foundry Linux containers from Visual Studio.

 1. Download the package from the [releases page](https://github.com/macsux/cfdotnetdebug/releases)